 At the conclusion of her impassioned speech on women’s rights, Mrs. Clinton paused and took a sip from her water bottle.
 She then took a deep breath and, without an introduction, magically transformed into a comedic “stroke victim” personae.
 Interpreters scrambled to translate Mrs. Clinton’s performance while attempting in vain to quell their own laughter.

-While making a grotesquely gnarled face, Secretary Clinton spoke haltingly out of the corner of her mouth as she contorted her body.
+While making a grotesquely gnarled face, Mrs. Clinton spoke haltingly out of the corner of her mouth as she contorted her body.
 Most of her comedic lines dealt with the oppression of American women by conservative white men.

-“I’m an old white Republican and former Senator of the United States and I say, if women can’t keep their pants on then we should take their pants away and put ‘em in short skirts!”
+“I’m an old white Republican and former senator of the United States and I say, if women can’t keep their pants on then we should take their pants away and put ‘em in short skirts!”
 Clinton snorted to the delight of her audience.

 “That’s right, let’s make ‘em do what they’re here to do in the first place… make babies!”